Aiman-Abdullah/How-to-improve-building-deploying-time-in-GitHub-Action/README.md

 The Resolution was easy & Simple.
 I only needed to Zip/ unzip the Artifacts: ( For more understanding where to add the code below.
 Please, see workflow/.yaml path )

 Build:
-- name: Zip artifact for deployment
+- name: Zip artifact for deployment<br>
         run: zip release.zip ./* -r

  path: release.zip